lilianricaud/presentations/stigmergy-ncraft.md

 Works well but becomes difficult as the group grows, optimum below 25 people, requires conductors, managers, leader beyond that point.

+This is more like playing a game (with common game rules)

 --->